Four Stages of Eczema Recovery (Did You Skip Any?)

 - Commitment Habits.
 This period is usually the hardest to adjust because you’ll feel very limited to cooking at home, not going out with friends for a drink, etc. Find ways to keep yourself on track e.g. tell your friends about your recovery plan so they understand, get your family members to hold you accountable for not eating junk food.

 Duration: 4-5 weeks.

-Gradually reintroduce new food items by Acid-Alkaline Food Charts (see Lightly Restricted section).
+Gradually reintroduce new food items by salicylates food guide.
 Introduce 2-3 items max at a week so you can trace any noticeable changes.